Half plus one attacks could theoretically happen to any Proof of Work based cryptocurrency.

 Perfect decentralization would require a uniform distribution of mining power, such as the original Satoshi vision for Bitcoin where everyone running a node would be able to mine a certain number of coins per day, along with everyone else.

-The problem is that, in reality, there isn’t a uniform distribution of mining power.
+The problem is, in reality, there isn’t a perfectly uniform distribution of mining power.

 Big investors put billions of dollars into the research and development of ASIC miners which completely dominated the Bitcoin mining scene.
 A individual node has absolutely no power in today’s Bitcoin network.
 So, how likely is it that one of these sharks could obtain 51% of all the Bitcoin hashrate and then decide the consensus by themselves?
 It turns out that it’s not very likely.